DOGE28/Zerto-Upgrade-Tutorial/README.md

 ![alt text](image-4.png)

 Finally, you will be presented with a summary screen where you can verify all of the previous information you've entered.
 Please look over this and confirm the information you've entered before migrating.
-You can also check the "Upgrade VRAs" box if you'd like, but in our experience we still had to manually update them.
-The migration should take 10-20 minutes.
+Once you begin the migration process there is no going back.
+You can also check the "Upgrade VRAs" box if you'd like, but in our experience we still had to manually update some of them.
+The migration should take around 20-30 minutes.

 ![alt text](image-5.png)

 Return to the ZVM web page, and verify that the migration was successful.
-It took roughly an hour for our VPGs to return to full functionality, so give it some time.
+It took roughly an hour for our VPGs to catch up, so don't worry if it's not immediately replicating.
 Also make sure to check on the VRAs on each host in the "Setup" tab are either updated or are updating.
 If they are not, please manually update them.

 ## Authentication